GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_masker.md

 This script will create a key file that maps the anonymized schema name to its original name.

-**Note** This file should is not sent with the collection script and should not be lost, as it can't be created.
+**Note** This file should is not sent with the collection script and should not be lost, as it can't be recreated.

 ## executing the script